xingyif/scalabridge/organize-a-workshop/promote-workshop.md

 # Promote Workshop

+**Optimal start time of this step: 2 or 3 months before the workshop.
+This step is continuous.**

 The goal of promoting the workshop is to:
 1. Invite students who are underrepresented in tech
 2. Invite more mentors